How to Turn On or Off Narrator in Windows 11

-This post shows students and new users steps to turn On or Off the Narrator in Windows 11.
+This post shows students and new users steps to turn the Narrator on or off in Windows 11.
 The Narrator is a screen-reading app built into Windows 11, so you need nothing to download or install.

 The Narrator app feature in Windows helps those with limited vision or who cannot see the text clearly on their screen.
 The Narrator has also been improved and integrated tightly into Windows.

-For example, when you open an email in Outlook, Narrator will start reading—no commands required.
+For example, when you open an email in Outlook, the Narrator will start reading—no commands required.
 The Narrator will read an email’s status (unread, forwarded, etc.), who sent it, the subject line, and any other characteristics of the email that are important or unique.

 Below is how one turns on or off Narrator in Windows 11